tanzircoderrect/OpenRace/README.md

 pthread-simple.c pthread-simple.ll
 ```

-OpenRace can be run either by building the tool, or using our pre-built docker image.
+Something like [WLLVM](https://github.com/travitch/whole-program-llvm) can be used to produce an [LLVM IR](https://llvm.org/docs/LangRef.html#abstract) file for a project with multiple files.

+Generating LLVM IR for large projects is outside the scope of this tool (for now).

+Then the .ll file can be passed as input directly to the OpenRace tool.

 ```
-> docker pull coderrect/openrace
-> docker run -i --rm coderrect/openrace openrace < pthread-simple.ll
+> openrace pthread-simple.ll
 ==== Races ====
 pthreadsimple.c:8:9 pthreadsimple.c:8:9
           store i32 %inc, i32* @global, align 4, !dbg !53